 City, University of London has students from over 160 countries who benefit from our internationally renowned experience of more than one hundred years' of research and education.

-City, University of London is an independent corporation, founded and constituted by the grant of a Royal Charter in 1966 and now also governed by a Supplemental Charter of 2016, granted to mark the accession of City to the University of London.
+City, University of London is an independent corporation, founded and constituted by the grant of a Royal Charter in 1966.
+Now also governed by a Supplemental Charter of 2016, granted to mark the accession of City to the University of London.

 City's Governance structure includes a framework of responsibilities delegated from the Council.

 Each year the Council provides a Corporate Governance Statement which forms part of the Financial Statements and which describes the committees and their work throughout the year.
-The President is a member of Council and the leader of the University.